In Brief

 You did not decide and thereby become one who was given.
 You were given, and the deciding followed.
 You did not believe and thereby become one who was drawn.
 You were drawn, and the believing is what drawing felt like from the inside.

-This is the move the chapter will not let you escape.
 The Father's giving is in the perfect tense.
 Your believing is in the present.
 The perfect tense holds the present in its hand.
 Your present response is not the cause of the eternal decree.
 It is the echo of it — the sound of something old reaching your ears at the appointed moment.

 Your faith was not your achievement.
 It was the signature the Father left on you when He handed you over.
 You recognized it later.
 You did not manufacture it.